vraj-desai/eecs495-Brad2/readme.md

  python3 ultrasonic.py

-Notice that it uses hardware such as ultrasonic senor and raspberry pi.
+Notice that it uses hardware such as ultrasonic sensor and raspberry pi.

 # Second feature